Posts tagged: Environmental Education

 The incident is your hook, not only to your listeners when you’re storytelling, but also to yourself as an explorer and an investigator.
 Then I let my curiosity be my guide.
 I start asking questions.
 Any journalist will tell you your ability to get a good story is often directly related to your ability to ask good questions.
 The first and probably the ultimate resource is yourself.
 How do/did I relate to that incident, encounter, problem or question?
 How did I feel?

-The next step might be an initial resolution concerning Read more »
+The next step might be an initial resolution concerning Read the rest of this entry »

 Kevin Strauss’s Environmental Storytelling Tips